Getting stuck in the mud, snow or ditch can happen to anyone no matter how cautious you are.

-Should such situation arise, knowing what to do and how you approach the situation can make a difference between getting yourself unstuck and waiting hours and possibly spending lot of money on a tow truck services.
+Should such a situation arise, knowing what to do and how you approach the situation can make a difference between getting yourself unstuck and waiting hours and possibly spending a lot of money on a tow truck services?

 - Shovel to use in digging or scooping mud and others from your tires and path.